dssg-berlin/dssg-berlin-slides/sponsors-en.md

 ![inline](sponsors/sfw-logo.jpg)

-[Streetfootballworld](http://www.streetfootballworld.org/) is an international umbrella organization for non-profits in the field of social change through football.
+[Streetfootballworld](http://www.streetfootballworld.org/) is an international umbrella organization for nonprofits in the field of social change through football.

 With [http://www.unleashfootball.com](http://www.unleashfootball.com) they want to collect more than 100.000 ideas on the question _„How can we make the greatest game a greater source for good?“_.